dannygarcia193/Business_Analytics/README.md

 **Project Name:** Finding Marketing Investment Opportunities - Yandex.Afisha User Analysis

-**Project description:** Hello this is my Business Analytics Project submission from Practicum by Yandex's Data Analyst program.
+**Project description:** Hello this is my submission for the Business Analytics Project submission from Practicum by Yandex's Data Analyst program.
 You can find more about the Data Analyst by clicking [here.](https://practicum.yandex.com/data-analyst/)

 The following "hypothetical" report pertains to Yandex.Afisha users in the United States.
 Here I put to work my analytical thinking as well as my coding, and business analyst skills to help the company (Yandex.Afisha) in their marketing strategy by analyzing their user's behavior.